FroggyCorp/MySensors-Attiny/README.md

-MySensors with Attiny support (v0.1).
+MySensors with Attiny support (v0.2).
 "Fork" from [MySensors Library v2.4.0-alpha.](https://www.mysensors.org/)

+# What works :
+- Attiny85
+- Micronucleus or no bootloader
+- Direct reading RFM69 register than using int for ACK

 # What should work :
 - Any Attiny
-- Optiboot (save 1.5KB)
+- Optiboot (save 1.5KB than micronucleus)
-- no bootloader
-- Direct reading RFM69 register than using int

 # What is not working :
 - Interrupt : int0 is on the same pin as SCK.
 DIO stay high all the time, so can't use PCINT